mmertama/Gempyre/README.md

 * Support for secure web socket (nice for remote UIs)
 * Flatbuffer/protobuf instead of JSON (perf up)
 * Using WASM instean of JS (perf up)
-* Better Unit and moduletests coverage
+* Testing coverage and perf measurements.
-* CI pipelines
+* JS testing
 * Cleaning code and refactoring (API behind PIMPL?, string_views instead of strings when possible, meaningless std::any for code encapsulation)
 * Supress subsystem warnings (gempyre itself has not warnings, but some libraries built in are leaking warnings).
 * Reconsider libwebsockets instead of uWebsockets.
 * POC of Gempyre-Android style architecture also in core.
 * camelStyle or snake_style?
 (Gempyre-Python already uses snake, and Im warmin up for that :-)
+* Rust wrapper

 Late updates